daben/CarND-Path-Planning-Project/README.md

 #### 5. Speed control

-A simple mechanism to accelerate in a safe manner.
-If defines de final target speed for the trajectory generator.
+A simple mechanism to accelerate safely.
+If defines the final target speed for the trajectory generator.

+See method `PathPlanner::speed_control`.

 #### 6. Trajectory generation

 Generates a smooth trajectory from the reference point to the target lane and to the target speed.
 The trajectory is generated using a cubic spline interpolation in the manner described in the walkthrough video.

+See method `PathPlanner::build_path`.

 ---